omegasenior/topbiketoursportugal/content/pages/home/index.en.md

     coastal places.

+    ![climate in Lisbon for
+    cycling](/img/average-temperature-portugal-lisbon.png "weather in lisbon for
+    a bike tour")

     The summer in the southern Portugal and Algarve is very hot and dry, and it is very pleasant even in the winter times.
 Is probably the sunniest region in all Europe.

+    ![weather in Alentejo for a bike
+    tour](/img/average-temperature-portugal-vila-nova-de-milfontes.png "weather
+    in Alentejo for a bike tour")

     \